 Who will be assessed?

-The aim of the pilot project is to assess all models who are or turn 16 in 2017.
-The health check project will then be reviewed, with input from models, agencies, parents and the charter’s steering committee.
+The aim of the pilot project was to assess all models who are or turn 16 in 2017.
+The health check project was then reviewed, with input from models, agencies, parents and the charter’s steering committee.

-If it is decided to continue health checks using the 2017 pilot project method, the goal is to assess models every other year until they turn 20:
+After a successful pilot project it was decided to continue health checks using the 2017 pilot project method.
+Thereby following the original plan with the goal to assess models every other year until they turn 20:

 In addition, the steering committee of the Danish Fashion Ethical Charter will recommend to agencies that a model (regardless of age) undergoes a health check if the committee deems there is sufficient reason for serious concern due to the model’s behaviour or body measurements.
 The dialogue between the committee and the agency will take place in the strictest confidence.
 The recommendation is well-intentioned and not meant as a criticism or as coercion.
 If the agency and the model (and possibly the parents) consider the concern justified, the model can undergo a health check paid for by pooled funding to mitigate the cost burden on the model agency.
 If the model agency is seriously concerned about a model, it can also recommend that the model (regardless of age) undergoes a health check to be paid for by pooled funding.